 To do the child’s pose, sit down on your buttock back to your ankles.
 Now you need to stretch your arms onwards.
 Downcast your skull to the ground.
 You can put a soft pillow there so that it saves you from getting hurt.
 Hold your breath for some moments and release afterward.

-Child’s pose is extremely effective to release tension.
+A child’s pose is extremely effective to release tension.
 Also, it contributes a lot to remove back pain, shoulder pain, and neck pain as well.
-Moreover, it improves breathing problem and helps to achieve a flat tummy as well.
+Moreover, it improves breathing problems and helps to achieve a flat tummy as well.

 04. Pigeon Pose

 Pigeon pose is the pose that helps to get an attractive posture.
 It removes tension, and our eyesight becomes intense.
 Pigeon pose is also suitable for people of all ages.
 It teaches us to keep the balance of our bodies perfectly.